 2 sheets frozen puff pastry, thawed according to package directions

-1 packed cup freshly grated cheddar cheese (about 3 ounces)
+1 packed cup grated cheddar cheese (about 3 ounces)

 3/4 teaspoon cornstarch